SoulSolistice/esphome_vitohome/example/README.md

 `scripts/gen_catalog.py --export-all`.
 It holds **180 device catalogs** (group-ordered) plus a manifest.

+> :warning: **Warning**
+> Do not blindly add full catalogs since ESPHome registers all data points
+> regardless if they are set to `disabled_by_default: true` or not.
+> Especially on resource-constraint devices this may lead to unwanted
+> behavior.

 - **`catalogs/index.csv`** — the manifest, and the place to **find your unit**.
   It has one row per device token in the export (**399** rows): **180** are `status: ok` (a catalog file was written), and **219** are